snar/bgpq3/README.md

 `OBJECTS` means networks (in prefix format), autonomous systems, as-sets and route-sets.
 If multiple objects are specified they will be merged.

+#### `EXCEPT OBJECTS`

+You can exclude autonomous sets, as-sets and route-sets found during expansion from future expansion.

 EXAMPLES
 --------